 Stronger, faster Wi-Fi for all

 Do you ever fight about who's hogging the internet?
 Are you plagued by weak signal and Wi-Fi black spots in your home?
+Does you NBN modem-router (gateway) have lousy local Wi-Fi performance?
+A good wireless router could be the solution.
 We look at what you need to know about wireless routers and extenders to help you create a 'whole of home' wireless network that everybody can use.

 Almost every new gadget your family buys offers wireless connectivity, which puts an increasing burden on your Wi-Fi network.
 Add to that visiting friends and family, and your poor old router has a big load to carry.

-That's where the latest dual-band and tri-band wireless routers come in.
-These little boxes can boost your Wi-Fi considerably by replacing (or adding another local network to) your existing modem or modem/router.
+The latest dual-band and tri-band wireless routers can boost your home network considerably by replacing (or adding another local network to) your existing modem or modem/router.
 It could be the best thing since family court for settling squabbles.
 Here's how to give everybody a go on your local Wi-Fi network.

 Dual-band or tri-band?

 Tri-band routers give you the highest overall throughput to help cope with having multiple Wi-Fi devices.
-Note, however, that they don't combine the two 5GHz bands to give double speed to a single device, but can stream to two or more devices over their two 5GHz bands, giving a higher total throughput.
-Tri-band routers are relatively new and not all brands offer them yet.
+They can stream to two or more devices over their two 5GHz bands, giving a higher total throughput.

 Tablets and laptops are a good example of devices hopping on the dual-band bandwagon, with their ability to use the faster 5GHz band, giving them an advantage for media streaming in the home.
 The more data-hungry devices that can be moved across to the less-crowded 5GHz part of the network, the better, leaving a bit more elbow room on the 2.4GHz side, which is the default for most devices.